Kent Houston

-Kent Houston is a New Zealand visual effects artist.
+Kent Houston (born in September 1951) is a New Zealand visual effects artist.
 He was nominated for an Academy Award in the category Best Visual Effects for the film The Adventures of Baron Munchausen.

-In 2018, he won a Primetime Emmy Award in the category Outstanding Special Visual Effects in a Supporting Role for his work on the television program The Alienist.
+In addition to his Academy Award nomination, he won a Primetime Emmy Award in the category Outstanding Special Visual Effects in a Supporting Role for his work on the television program The Alienist.